F5EMEA/oltra/use-cases/cis-examples/cis-crd/TransportServer/README.md

 ```
 kubectl apply -f tcp-transport-server.yml
 ```

-CIS will create a L4 Virtual Server on BIG-IP with VIP "10.1.10.74" and the service `myapp-svc` as the pool
+>Note: CIS will create a L4 Virtual Server on BIG-IP with VIP "10.1.10.74" and the service `myapp-svc` as the pool.

 Confirm that the TS CRD is deployed correctly.
 You should see `Ok` under the Status column for the TransportServer that was just deployed.
 ```